The Top 10 Warning Signs in a Business Return

 If the guarantor’s personal balance sheet shows good liquidity and net worth, many commercial lenders either use that as a compensating factor or do a global analysis of both the business and the primary guarantor.

-You can require minimum cash balances or other liquidity indicators as a condition of your loan.
+A lender can require minimum cash balances or other liquidity indicators as a condition of your loan.
+If the economy is down or the industry is challenged, you might expect dropping cash balances.
+Requesting more frequent financial statements is a good idea.

 Check Form 4797 to see if there is a Gain or Loss on Disposal of Business Assets.
-Or take a look at the borrower’s internal equipment list if you have access to it.
+Look at the business’ internal equipment list if you have access to it.

 Consider if this is just the normal selling and replacing of equipment.
 If a business is selling off critical items and not replacing them, it may mean cashflow problems or a dramatic change in the business.

-Watch for these warning signs.
-In most cases they won’t kill the deal at the outset, but will require that you ask questions and understand the situation better before you make your loan decision.
+Clearly, lenders need to watch for these, too.
+In most cases, they won’t kill a loan at the outset but will require the lender ask questions and understand the situation better before making a loan decision.

 Permission to reprint: You are welcome to reprint these articles under these conditions: